 It was only from the email of Klaus’ friend that I learned about the appointment.
 Initially, it made sense to me as it was indeed true that I lived far away in Asia, and that perhaps some local who spoke the language would make a better guardian.
 Paul still had a year left at university and could not move to Germany until after he graduated.
 However, I didn’t know that even as family, we would have no rights whatsoever.
 When I soon visited Klaus in his flat, I found that he had not been adequately cared for, even though he had a full-time, supposedly live-in caregiver.
 By then, he had physical difficulties moving around, but his apartment, especially his bathroom, had no grab rails, no bathmats, nor anything else to make it safe.
 His caregiver simply had the skills of a housekeeper.
 She stayed in a separate apartment next door, with no means of electronic communication between them.
 She mostly came in to serve his meals and to clean.
 The lone service I appreciated was the roving nurses who came twice a day to give him his medication and to ensure that he took them.

 In no time, it was apparent, however, that the real bottleneck was the guardian herself.
-When I next visited Klaus a few months later, he was up for diagnostic tests in another hospital whilst his caregiver stayed and waited at her assigned apartment.
+When I next visited Klaus a few months later, he was up for diagnostic tests in another hospital whilst his caregiver stayed and waited in her assigned apartment.
 I was informed by the hospital staff that Klaus had not had a change of clothes for almost a week because they could not get in touch with the guardian.
 She alone could give instructions to the caregiver, but it later turned out she was on holiday in Barcelona.

-Paul was in and out of Manila helping me as he spoke fluent German, and most people in the health profession spoke little English.
+Paul was in and out of Germany helping me as he spoke fluent German, and most people in the health profession spoke little English.
 One time, he missed his final exams because he had to fly to Germany on short notice.
 We had received an appointment to see the judge, and we wanted to persuade her to award the guardianship to Paul if he promised he would go look for a job in Germany after graduation the following year.
 Family who resided elsewhere often did not qualify for guardianship.
 Failing to get approval for Paul’s application, we requested that she, the judge, change the guardian.

-To give some background information: once a legal guardian has been appointed, everyone, including family, lost all their rights and obligations towards the ward, including rights to information.
+To give some background information: once a legal guardian has been appointed, everyone, including family, lost all their rights and obligations towards the ward of court, including rights to information.
 Doctors could not, say, legally give us feedback about Klaus without the permission of the guardian.
-As an example, I wanted to find out exactly what kind of dementia Klaus had and other details about his disease.
+As an example, I wanted to find out exactly what kind of dementia Klaus had and other details about his illness.
 Until the day he died, he had no trouble recognising me or Paul, talking to me in English and the nurses in German, giving his opinion about issues.
 Still, he kept forgetting things, and when stressed or tired, became disoriented.
 But he retained his love for good food and enjoyed meals and trips outside.

 However, the guardian required us to have explicit permission each time we took Klaus out.
 When Paul tried to enlist the help of a distant relative living in nearby Recklinghausen, the guardian dissuaded her from accepting the overture.